Instance-specific linear relaxations of semidefinite optimization problems: Introduction

-The specific implementations of this technique mainly differ in how one updates the set $\mathcal{S}$.
-In \cite{ahmadi2017sum,ahmadi2019dsos}, Ali et al. use extreme rays of the set of diagonally dominant matrices, which are then rotated by matrices $U^k$ obtained by a Cholesky decomposition of an optimal solution to the dual of (\ref{LSDP}).
-They also propose an inner approximation of the positive semidefinite cone based on the so-called $DSOS_n$, $SDSOS_{n,d}$ cones.
-In a different line of work \cite{sherali2002enhancing,qualizza2012linear,baltean2019scoring,dey2021cutting,wang2021polyhedral} chose the elements $v$ of $\mathcal{S}$ favoring sparsity, with the idea that the resulting linear programs will be easier to solve.
+The specific implementations of this algorithm mainly differ in how one updates the set $\mathcal{S}$.
+In \cite{ahmadi2017sum,ahmadi2019dsos},the authors use the extreme rays of the set of diagonally dominant matrices, which are then rotated by matrices obtained from a Cholesky decomposition of an optimal solution to the dual of (\ref{LSDP}).
+They also propose an inner approximation of the positive semidefinite cone based on the so-called $DSOS_n$ and $SDSOS_{n,d}$ cones.
+In a different line of work \cite{baltean2019scoring,dey2021cutting,qualizza2012linear,sherali2002enhancing,wang2021polyhedral} chose the elements $v$ of $\mathcal{S}$ favoring sparsity, with the idea that the resulting linear programs will be easier to solve.
 Bundle methods, such as the \textit{spectral bundle method} of Helmberg and Rendl \cite{helmberg2000spectral} work with the dual of (\ref{SDP}), under the further restriction that $X$ has a constant trace. \cite{krishnan2006unifying} presents a unifying framework for the latter and similar methods.
-In \cite{bertsimas2020polyhedral}, Bertismas et al. replace the constraint $X\succeq 0$ for infinitely many constraints of the form $f(X,Y)\leq 0$ which must hold for every $Y$ in some convex set $\mathcal{Y}$ and $f$ a Lipschitz continuous function.
+In \cite{bertsimas2020polyhedral}, the constraint $X\succeq 0$ is replaced for infinitely many constraints of the form $f(X,Y)\leq 0$ which must hold for every $Y$ in some convex set $\mathcal{Y}$ and where $f$ is a Lipschitz continuous function.
 The authors further argue that one should instead solve a second-order cone relaxation, adding the constraints

-which are valid for (\ref{SDP}).
-Central to all of these methods is the simple observation that under mild conditions there exists an optimal set $\mathcal{S}^*$ that ensures that the optimal value of (\ref{LSDP}) matches the objective value of (\ref{SDP}), as explained in the next theorem.